anandu06dev/ng4StarterKit/README.md

 ## Navigation Patterns

-As mentioned before, the angular router is a strict resource-oriented engine (HATEOAS), where we have only limited possibilities with regards to arbitrary interaction and navigation patterns.
+As mentioned before, the Angular router module is a strict resource-oriented engine (HATEOAS) where we have only limited possibilities with regards to arbitrary interaction and navigation patterns.
 The most commonly used navigation patterns are master-master and master-details:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Master2Details.PNG)

-Indeed auxiliary/secondary routes allows us to activate additional components on the same path, but with limitations and sacrifices to a non-standard URL pattern.
+Indeed auxiliary/secondary routes allows us to activate additional components on the equal path, but bringing limitations and sacrifices to a non-standard URL pattern.
-A custom router module or an internal API such as the `ComponentFactoryResolver` may help to counteract a freestyle approach by creating and loading components dynamically outside of the router context.
-It is therefore appropriate for mobile devices such as tablets and smart phones.
+A custom router module or an internal API like the `ComponentFactoryResolver` may help to counteract a freestyle approach by creating and loading components dynamically outside of the router context.
+The router module is therefore appropriate only for mobile devices such as tablets and smart phones.

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Master2Aux.PNG)